-- 7.26.2 Where possible, visually unobtrusive antennas are encouraged to co-locate with existing infrastructure such as but not limited to signs located on private property and water towers. - 7.26.3 New wireless communications facilities should be built to a standard to accommodate multiple devices.
-If such co-location of facilities is not feasible, the clustering of such facilities shall be encouraged. - 7.26.4 Wireless communication facilities and/or their access roads should avoid locating within environmentally sensitive areas such as but not limited to steep slopes and those areas adjacent to watercourses or water bodies.
-Facilities that are proposed to be located within such areas will be requested to provide an environmental assessment and/or a geo-technical report to the County.
-The visibility of all wireless communications facilities and their associated appurtenances should be minimized through the use of design, colour, and architectural style. - 7.26.5 Guyed facilities are encouraged to have daytime visual markers to prevent interference with bird migration. - 7.26.6 In those instances where Transport Canada requires that a wireless communication facility be lit, the following measures are encouraged: - a.
+- 7.26.6 In those instances where Transport Canada requires that a wireless communication facility be lit, the following measures are encouraged: - a.
 The light source should not spill-over onto adjacent properties; - b.
 The lighting should be a minimum number of low intensity white lights; and - c.
 The strobe interval should be the maximum allowable by Transport Canada. - 7.26.7 Wireless communication facility sites should be established with regard to Alberta Transportation and the County of Two Hills No. 21 setbacks from highways and roads. - 7.26.8 Signage for wireless communications facilities should only: - a.
 Identify the facility; - b.
 Identify the owner and give their contact information; or - c.
 Warn of any safety issues. - 7.26.9 Wireless communications facilities should be removed within six (6) months of cessation of use. - 7.26.10 All carriers interested in locating a wireless communications facility within the County should first contact all other carriers providing similar services and pursue co-location before meeting with the Development Officer.
 These responses should be provided to the Development Officer in writing prior to meeting with him or her. - 7.26.11 The County shall request public consultation for proposed wireless communications facilities greater than 10 m in height for landowners within a radius of six (6) times the tower height.
-The carrier will be required to pay the costs associated with the public consultation. - 7.26.12 A letter of support will be sent by the County to Industry Canada if: - a.
-Any technical assessment that was requested by the County has been completed to the satisfaction of Council; and - b.
+The carrier will be required to pay the costs associated with the public consultation. - 7.26.12 A letter of support will be sent by the County to Industry Canada if: - Any technical assessment that was requested by the County has been completed to the satisfaction of Council; and - b.
 A public consultation was either not necessary or, if public consultation was deemed necessary, it was completed and the results of the consultation provided to Council for final decision.
 The results of this decision will be forwarded by the Development Officer to Industry Canada.